lumeland/lume.land/docs/configuration/copy-static-files.md

 ---
 title: Copy static files
-description: Configure static files and directories be copied as is.
+description: Configure what files and directories are copied as is.
 order: 3
 ---